What’s Your Skin Type? Ultimate Skin Hacks to Pick the Right Products for YOUR Skin

 For oily skin, avoid high comedogenic ingredients like coconut oil, cocoa butter.
 Try to use ingredients like shea butter.
 Due to the high probability of acne breakout, you should have retinol, benzoyl peroxide, and/or salicylic acid in your product formulation.
 Check out our Flawless Charcoal Facial Scrub Here.

 The presence of inflammation is the primary determinant of resistant or sensitive skin.
 When the stratum corneum is impaired, sensitive skin is the result.

-A sensitive skin readily reacts to skincare products with acne, burning, stinging, and redness inflammation.
-But a resistant skin has its stratum corneum intact, which means it can shield the skin from absorbing irritating ingredients.
+Sensitive skin readily reacts to skincare products with acne, burning, stinging, and redness inflammation.
+However, a resistant skin has its stratum corneum intact.
+This means it shields the skin from absorbing irritating ingredients.
 Hence, a resistant skin shows little or no negative signs to almost all skincare products.

 The 4 Subtypes of a Sensitive Skin